kyleharris007/Python-Flask-API-Project/README.md

 # Python Flask Project
-  For this mini project, I used Python, SQL, and Flask to build out a basic database that stores data for individuals.
-This can also double as an API thats data can be extracted and used.
+  For this mini project, I used Python, SQL, and Flask to build out a basic API database.

 # Software
   -Python